 The Park is on land that was once occupied by large houses including one that was occupied by Henry Fawcett, an eminent academic, statesman and economist, and his wife Millicent, who was one of the leaders of the Suffragist Movement.

 After Henry Fawcett’s death, when the area was threatened with development, Millicent Fawcett campaigned with the Kyrle Society, Octavia Hill (an influential social reformer and a co-founder of the National Trust) along with local residents, including Mark Beaufoy to fulfil Henry’s wish that a park was created here for local people.

 Fanny Rollo Wilkinson, who was one of the first female British landscape architects, was commissioned to lay out the site.
 Vauxhall Park was first opened by HRH The Prince of Wales, later King Edward VII, on 7th July 1890.

 The park still holds true to its original ideals and features. more recent additions include a café, multi-use games court and an orchard.

 For families with children there is an adventure playground and even a pretty model village surrounded by colourful tulips and primroses.

-But perhaps the most surprising aspect of this park is the small but perfectly-formed lavender garden!
-Even though it was too early in the year for any flowers, the familiar scent of the lavender leaves filled the air.
+This is perhaps the most surprising aspect of the park, the small but perfectly-formed lavender garden!
+Even though it was too early in the year for any flowers when I visited, the familiar scent of the lavender leaves filled the air.